galaxyproject/training-material/topics/teaching/tutorials/learner_participation_engagement/tutorial.md

 # Effective training practices for effective learning

-We are now going to watch a short video (13 min) in which Eric Mazur, professor at the Harvard University, will discuss some of these teaching practices and a paradigm change: from the traditional lecture to active learning-based approaches.
+We are now going to watch a short video (13 min) from Eric Mazur, professor at the Harvard University,

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z9orbxoRofI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In this video, Eric Mazur discusses some of these teaching practices and a **paradigm change: from the traditional lecture to active learning-based approaches**.
 Can you recognise the main features of this change of paradigm?

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Z9orbxoRofI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > ### {% icon hands_on %} Reflect on Mazur's interview (5 min - Silent reflection)
 >